stevenc49/stevenc49.github.io/pages/journal.md

 title:  Practice Log
 ---

+### Jun 10

+Did the Hackerrank Data Engineer BS assessment yesterday.
+It was pretty BS.
+It's a good reminder that these algo questions are the easiest way to go if you get good at them.

 ### Jun 7

 Booked a peer interview for Thursday @ 3pm.
 Should start watching other interviews from the showcase.